rfay/hobobiker.com/sites/all/modules/tag1update/README.txt

 --------
 OVERVIEW
 --------
-This module sends information about your website to Tag1 Consulting who is providing you with Drupal 6 Long Term Support.
-They track which modules and themes you have enabled, watching for Drupal 7 and Drupal 8 releases of these projects, backporting any relevant security issues reported upstream.
-Once this module is properly installed and configured, Tag1 will notify you whenever security issues are found.
+This module sends information about your website to Tag1 Consulting, as they are providing you with Drupal 6 Long Term Support.
+It tracks which modules and themes you have in your codebase, watching for Drupal 7 and Drupal 8 releases of these projects, backporting any relevant security issues reported upstream.
+With this module properly installed and configured, Tag1 will notify you whenever security issues are found.

 Data is securely sent to Tag1 at least once every day.
 This requires that cron is configured on your website (https://www.drupal.org/cron), and that OpenSSL